icerpc/icerpc-docs/pages/icerpc/index.md

 ---

 IceRPC provides everything you need to send and receive requests and responses over network connections.
-These requests and responses carry byte streams—if you want a typed API, use [Slice][slice] or another [IDL] together with IceRPC.
+These requests and responses carry byte streams—if you want a typed API, use [Slice] or another [IDL] together with IceRPC.

 {% grid %}